 DownloadSTAFF

-NBT staff currently includes our Director, Nate Thomas, and an as-needed assistant, Sherri DAnna.
+NBT staff currently includes our Executive Director, Jonathan Napier, and an as-needed assistant, Sherri D'Anna.

 Sherri works with several private companies, handling office work, financials, and other transactional needs.